A non-absorbing SIR stochastic lattice gas model on hybrid lattices: Introduction

-The lattice gas method \cite{Thorne2007} used in the present study has been widely used to address problems involving fluid dynamics \cite{Frisch1986,Lallemand1987}, general diffusion processes \cite{Kehr1984}, damage spreading \cite{Ferraz2008,Ferraz2018}, and transport phenomena \cite{Deutsch1996}; it basically consists of a discretization both in time and space, where sites in the network are seen as the most likely locations of the particle.
-In molecular dynamics, for example, we only have a temporal discretization in the description of the particle state.
-The lattice-gas method is especially useful when one wants to describe the dynamics of a particles' system without caring about the detailed microscopic aspects of that system.
+The lattice gas method \cite{Thorne2007} used herein has been widely used to address problems involving fluid dynamics \cite{Frisch1986,Lallemand1987}, general diffusion processes \cite{Kehr1984}, damage spreading \cite{Ferraz2008,Ferraz2018}, and transport phenomena \cite{Deutsch1996}.
+This method basically consists of discretization both in time and space, where sites in the network are considered as the most likely particle locations.
+In molecular dynamics, for example, we only have a temporal discretization in the particle state description.
+The lattice gas method is especially useful when the dynamics of a particle system needs to be described without considering the detailed microscopic aspects of that system.
 These aspects are often irrelevant to the description of the general behavior of the system.
-Here we will employ this method as a way of describing the spread of the cloud of recovered individuals over time as the epidemic evolves.
+In this study, we will employ this method to describe the spread of the cloud of recovered individuals over time as the epidemic evolves.

-In particular, an analysis of the average size of the percolating cluster of recovered individuals, as well as the size distribution of non-percolating clusters, will be carried out through the use of the called Newman-Ziff algorithm \cite{Newman2001} in order to determine the critical exponent ratios of the model.
-The SIR stochastic lattice gas model is said to be absorbing-type because its active phase is characterized by an infinite number of absorbing configurations, where the final state of the system is composed only by recovered individuals.
-However, in the present work, the simulations are halted as long as the existence of the percolating cluster (spanning cluster) in the system is verified, thus setting the non-absorbing state of the model.
-This procedure speeds up the analysis of simulation data without compromising the guarantee that the asymptotic limit of the system has been reached.
-It is known that only a single percolation cluster is generated in the critical regime of the system.
-By exploiting the analysis of these clusters, we will be able to determine the universality class of the model.
+In particular, an analysis of the average size of the percolating cluster and the size distribution of non-percolating clusters of recovered individuals will be performed using the Newman--Ziff algorithm \cite{Newman2001} to determine the critical exponent ratios of the model.
+The SIR stochastic lattice gas model is an absorbing-like model because its active phase is characterized by an infinite number of absorbing configurations, in which the final system state only comprises recovered individuals.
+However, in this work, the simulations are halted as long as the existence of the percolating cluster (spanning cluster) in the system is verified, thereby setting the non-absorbing state of the model.
+This procedure speeds up the analysis of the simulation data without compromising the guarantee of reaching the asymptotic limit of the system.
+Only a single percolation cluster is generated in the critical regime of the system.
+By exploiting the analysis of these clusters, we will determine the universality class of the model.
+The network topology represents an important feature of the system and directly affects the dynamics of the involved processes\cite{Ferraz2008, Ferraz2017, Ferraz2018}; hence, we will study a hybrid network topology in this work.